 Overall, if consumed in moderation, grass-fed cow ghee can work as a feel-good and everyday staple in your diet.
 Replace the current fats in your diet with Ghee good fats, and watch your Keto diet work fantastically.’

 Ghee Composition and its role in the ketogenic diet

-Ghee’s Composition and its role in the ketogenic diet is quite unique.
-A tablespoon of ghee has 14 grams of fat to butter’s 12 grams, and about a gram more of monounsaturated and saturated fats, the good fats, which brings us to MCTs.
+Ghee’s Composition and its role in the ketogenic diet are unique.
+A tablespoon of ghee has 14 grams of fat to butter, 12 grams, and about a gram more of monounsaturated and saturated fats, the good fats, which brings us to MCTs.
 The ketogenic diet and MCTs also help in cancer prevention.

 Grass-fed Ghee vs. Butter: Ghee does not have a trace of casein or lactose

-This is the biggest difference coming up from grass-fed ghee vs. butter comparison.
-It and might be a trump card for you if you’re allergic to dairy protein.
-Ghee Butter is mostly fat and water, but it still has trace amounts of casein and lactose, the two compounds in dairy that most often cause food allergies and sensitivities.
+This is the most significant difference from the grass-fed ghee vs. butter comparison.
+It might be a trump card for you if you’re allergic to dairy protein.
+Ghee Butter is primarily fat and water, but it still has trace amounts of casein and lactose, the two compounds in dairy that most often cause food allergies and sensitivities.
 Casein stands responsible for the butter’s silky creaminess.